-Curious, inquisitive, with a fundamental love for wild nature and for human-influenced beauty, I am a compassionate & intuitive (and highly trained) facilitator for your healing journey.
-I recently became aware of how empathic I am and how full throttle empathic my daughter is, and how that impacts our lives.
-Health is infinitely complex.
+Curious, with a fundamental love for wild nature and for human-expressions of beauty, I am a compassionate & intuitive (and highly trained) facilitator for your healing journey.

 * * * *

-Two years later, I married a Crow Indian.
-When our daughter was born with Down’s Syndrome, I began a lifesaving healing journey for her and myself.
+I married a Crow Indian.
+When our daughter was born with Down’s Syndrome, I began a lifesaving healing journey for her, for myself.

-I have almost 40 years of business ownership expertise, 18 of which as the owner/partner/president of Accents West, Inc., a trendsetting downtown Bozeman retail operation, one of the first Montana businesses with a flair for the New West.
+I have 42 years of business ownership expertise, 18 of which as the owner/partner/president of Accents West, Inc., one of the first Montana businesses with a flair for the New West.
 I mentored many young women on their personal and professional life journeys.
 On closing the store, I trained to become a Life Coach, then committed to learning KaTaSee Traditional Healing and Balancing, becoming a practitioner of holistic healing arts.

 Sessions bridge old and new paradigms of health and healing.

-When I migrated from California to Montana, I wanted a rural lifestyle: to be where wild things roam and touch the cultural and spiritual roots of the West.
+I migrated from California to Montana because like so many since then, I wanted a rural lifestyle: to be where wild things roam and touch the cultural and spiritual roots of the West.

-I led Crow-style sweats for women for more than 30 years, went on solo vision quests/retreats for 16.
-I completed most of the coursework to certify in Nature Connect work (eco-psychology), but let it go when I began to study BodyTalk™.
+For more than 30 years, I led Crow-style sweats for women.
+For sixteen I went on solo vision quests/retreats for 16.
+I completed most of the coursework to certify in Nature Connect work (eco-psychology), but let that go when I began to study BodyTalk™.

 In 2003, I began four years of intensive study in Ka Ta See Traditional Healing and Balancing and am one of a small group of certified practitioners.
 I continued as an advanced student until 2012.

 In 2009, I became a certified BodyTalk™ practitioner.
 In 2012, I trained in Craniosacral Fascial Therapy.
-In 2013, I started my study of Ortho-Bionomy.
+In 2013, I began to study Ortho-Bionomy.

 In my quest for wholeness and health, I have sampled a smorgasbord of approaches: counseling and hypnosis, chiropractics, massage, physical therapy, Shamanic healing, sweat baths and Sundance ceremonies.
-For three years, I trained in Life and Business Coaching and was one of the first in Bozeman.
+For three years, I trained in Life and Business Coaching and was one of the first in Gallatin County.
+But I remained restless, seeking.

-The portrait to the left is one my daughter penned in a notebook.
+My daughter penned this portrait of me in a notebook.
 It so accurately portrays my stress level at the time that after gifting it to me decades ago, she has never wanted to look at it again.

 I used to feel like I was caught in a trash compactor and it was squeezing the life out of me.
 Now, there is so much research about the effects of childhood trauma, but at that time there simply wasn’t and I often felt crazy.